freebsd/freebsd-quarterly/2020q1/nfsovertls.md

 are available.

-Since FreeBSD's kernel TLS requires that data be in ext_pgs mbufs for transmission, most of the work so far has been modifying the NFS code that builds the protocol arguments to optionally use ext_pgs mbufs.
+Since FreeBSD's kernel TLS requires that data be in ext_pgs mbufs for transmission, most of the work sofar has been modifying the NFS code that builds the protocol arguments to optionally use ext_pgs mbufs.
 Coding changes to handle received ext_pgs mbufs has also